Eurasia Consult scans the food news from China on a daily basis.

 On this page, we regularly drop a few lines of what we believe to be interesting information picked up during all that scanning.
 We will select items that do usually not reach the international media.
 We will make an effort to start with a clean page each Monday.

-- Insiders estimate the value of the Chinese market for probiotic foods and drinks in 2020 at RMB 84.9 billion.
+- Insiders estimate the value of the Chinese market for quick frozen food in 2015 at RMB 330 billion.

 - China’s top soy sauce maker Haitian has launched a simple clean type of soy sauce with only five ingredients: water, soybeans, wheat, salt and sugar.

 - Meat processor Shuanghui has launched a protein bar with soybeans, chia and cashew nuts as main ingredients.